Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 The use of hashtags is most recommended on new pins to help them get traction.
 Old pins won’t benefit as much.
-Personally I don’t like them and don’t use them much.
+Personally, I don’t like them much and only use them in new pins.

-Try to pins few trending pins every day.
+Try to pin from your following feed every day.
 I believe is good for your account.

 Should you delete pins with low engagement or no engagement at all?
 I wouldn’t.